Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 |COMMAND		  	| MEANING
 |:---				|:---
-| floyd run mygame.floyd | compile and run the floyd program "mygame.floyd"
+| floyd run mygame.floyd		| compile and run the floyd program "mygame.floyd" using native exection
+| floyd run_bc mygame.floyd		| compile and run the floyd program "mygame.floyd" using the Floyd byte code interpreter
 | floyd compile mygame.floyd	| compile the floyd program "mygame.floyd" to an AST, in JSON format
 | floyd help					| Show built in help for command line tool
 | floyd runtests				| Runs Floyds internal unit tests
 | floyd benchmark 				| Runs Floyd built in suite of benchmark tests and prints the results.
-| floyd -t mygame.floyd		| the -t turns on tracing, which shows Floyd compilation steps and internal states
+| floyd run -t mygame.floyd		| the -t turns on tracing, which shows Floyd compilation steps and internal states